Theo Marzials

 Théophile-Jules-Henri "Theo" Marzials (20 December 1850 – 2 February 1920) was a British composer, singer and poet.
 Marzials was described in 1894 as a "poet and eccentric" by parodist Max Beerbohm, and, after writing and performing several popular songs, vanished into obscurity.
 His poetry is seen as an example of 19th-century aestheticism.

 Background

 Marzials's father, Antoine-Theophile Marzials, was the pastor of the French Protestant Church of London and had been a clergyman before visiting London in 1839.
-While there he met Mary Ann Jackson (Marzials' mother) and the couple married.
+While there he met Mary Ann Jackson (Marzials's mother) and the couple married.
 Theo was the youngest of their five children.
 He was educated at Merchant Taylors' School His brother, Frank Marzials, was a prolific author of poetry, essays, and biographies and an accountant general in the army; he was knighted in 1904.

 In 1870 Marzials started work at the British Museum as a junior assistant in the librarian's office.
 There he would work with Coventry Patmore, John Payne, Arthur O'Shaughnessy, and Edmund Gosse, with whom he would form a particularly close friendship.